gulihua10010/chatGptApiSdk/README_en.md

-# ChatGpt official API package, out of the box!
+# ChatGpt official API package, GPT3.5 support! out of the box!

-This SDK has been connected to all official SDKS, including text/event-stream asynchronously read data [中文文档](README.md).
+This SDK has been connected to all official SDKS, including text/event-stream asynchronously read data It already supports the latest GPT3.5 model and the whisper-1 model, which supports voice function!

+[中文文档](README.md).

 ## Usage